 Most states require you to maintain certain minimum levels of liability insurance on your car in case you are involved in an accident.
 The insurance covers your liability for damage to the other car and injuries sustained by all people involved in the accident.
 We strongly recommend getting insurance that covers more than the legal minimums.
-You can also get collision insurance to cover the cost of fixing your car and comprehensive (theft) insurance in case the car is stolen, but this is only worthwhile for a new car or a model of recent vintage.
-If you don't have car insurance, you won't be able to register the car.
+You can also get collision insurance to cover the cost of fixing your car and comprehensive (theft) insurance in case the car is stolen.
+Without car insurance, you won't be able to register the car.

 A basic guide to understanding insurance and terminology related to insurance can be found here (provided only as a resource and not an endorsement).

 Renter’s insurance (sometimes referred to as “homeowner’s insurance”), protects against property losses such as those from theft, fire, vandalism, or water damage.
-In addition to property coverage, renter's policies may offer protection against personal liability, guest medical benefits, additional emergecny living expesnes, and credit card protection, or other unexpected losses.
+In addition to property coverage, renter's policies may offer protection against personal liability, guest medical benefits, additional emergency living expenses, credit card protection, or other unexpected losses.

 Renter’s insurance is important because it specifically covers the value of your property.
 Many landlords have insurance to protect their property, including the building they own.
 But, their insurance coverage does not offer tenants who live in their buildings any security.
 Renter’s insurance can cover the cost of new furniture, new computers, new TVs, and other expensive electronic equipment, as well as clothing, if you were to lose them in a fire or other disaster.